Ralph Easterwood Wings 4 Warriors

 -

-A firefighter who is employed by a municipal, county, or state fire department;
+A firefighter employed by a municipal, county, or state fire department;

 -